Paul Warren (actor): Career

+Warren is credited as Quadpaw performer in the Star Wars television series Andor.
+He was also a Troll in episode 6, season 1 of the TV series Willow.
+Both were produced by Lucasfilm.

-During the 2020 COVID-19 pandemic, Paul joined the cast and crew of the killer goblin film Unwelcome.
-As well as playing the Redcap goblin Mr Sniff, he also took on a new role of Creature Movement Coach for Nick Chopping's stunt team.
+During the 2020 COVID-19 pandemic, Warren joined the cast and crew of the killer goblin film Unwelcome.
+As well as playing the Redcap goblin Mr. Sniff, he also took on a new role of Creature Movement Coach for Nick Chopping's stunt team.

-More recently Paul can be seen performing the character of Dr Quadpaw in the Star Wars television series Andor.
-Aidan Cook wore makeup to portray the character, while Paul Warren and Matt Lyons controlled the arms.
-He was also a Troll in episode 6, season 1 of the tv series Willow.
-Both produced by Lucasfilm.
+2023 saw Paul working once again with Neal Scanlan's creature workshop on the much anticipated sequel to Beetlejuice titled Beetlejuice Beetlejuice.
+He played the role of Shrinker Tom and was a puppeteer in the waiting room performing the hand for the man in a box.